Continuous Flow Production: A Complete Guide

 You can already see the beginnings of remote monitoring operations, where you can oversee multiple facilities worldwide from centralized control rooms.
 You’ll also have access to modular production systems that provide greater flexibility while maintaining continuous flow.

-As manufacturing technology advances, you’ll find new materials and processing methods that will expand the suitability of continuous production.
+As manufacturing technology advances, you’ll find new materials and processing methods that will expand the suitability of this production method.

 Here are some key technological advances we can expect: